Response time central-limit and failure rate estimation for stationary periodic rate monotonic real-time systems: Simulations

 In this case, the distribution functions of execution times cannot be provided.
-Therefore, we use the empirical distributions shown in \figurename~\ref{fig:simtasksetpx4}.
-Thus, the mean utilizations $\hat{u}_i$ are computed with the empirical means of execution times, and the maximal utilizations $\hat{u}^{max}_i$ with the empirical maximum of execution times.
+Therefore, we use the empirical distributions whose statistics are shown in Table~\ref{tab:px4} .
+The empirical mean utilizations $\hat{u}_i$ are computed with the empirical means of execution times, and the empirical maximal utilizations $\hat{u}^{max}_i$ with the empirical maximum of execution times.
 See Table~\ref{tab:px4} for a full description of the parameters.
 As shown in the previous section, the response times of the highest priority task \textit{snsr} are not estimated.

-These programs generate response times shown in \figurename~\ref{fig:droneRT}, on which we use the mixture model proposed in \eqref{eq:mixture} with the EM algorithm provided in Section~\ref{sec:mle}.
-See \cite{9804670} for a full description of the data.
-The QQplots in \figurename~\ref{fig:droneRT} show that the estimation is good for the large quantiles, which is what is important to determine the schedulability of a system, \cf~\eqref{eq:schedulable}.
-We can identify in \figurename~\ref{fig:droneRT} that for the \textit{cmdr} and \textit{fmgr} tasks the estimation is not good enough, which means that we have too little information about the programs interfere with them (operating system etc.), and that a schedulability test on this task would not be suitable with the method built in this paper.
-Nevertheless, for the other tasks the approximation is good and can therefore be used for a schedulability analysis.
+The QQplots in Figures~\ref{fig:droneRT_rctl}-\ref{fig:droneRT_pctl} and \figurename~\ref{fig:droneRT_hte} show that the estimation is good for the large quantiles, which is what is important to determine the reliability.
+We can identify in \figurename~\ref{fig:droneRT_cmdr}, \ref{fig:droneRT_navr} and \ref{fig:droneRT_fmgr} that for the \textit{cmdr}, \textit{navr} and \textit{fmgr} tasks the estimation is not good enough, which means that those programs are mutually dependent (operating system etc.), and that a feasibility test on this task would not be suitable with the method built in this paper.
+Nevertheless, for the other tasks the approximation is good and can therefore be used for a feasibility analysis.